Zeex/amx_assembly/README.md

 ### phys_memory ###

-Allows you to read and write physical (real) memory at arbitrary addresses locations.
+Allows you to read and write physical (real) memory of the server's process.
-See phys_memory-test.pwn for examples.

 ### stack_dump ###